Where We Be

 sea caves, "world famous" seafood chowder, and dramatic tide changes

-visit St. Martins' sea caves on foot.
+can visit the sea caves on foot.
 We hurried across this stream to reach them before the water levels got too high.

 We have maybe half an hour before the water reaches up and into the caves